Meet the Team

 Nikiah Hamilton

-Huron Hub Manager
+East Central Region Hub Manager

 Nikiah is a farmer, wife, and mother with deep roots in agriculture and family life.
 She farms alongside her husband and manages two small businesses centered on compost and tallow, ventures that honor the land, support regenerative practices, and create purposeful products beyond the field.